Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 > [!NOTE]
 > To underline the difference between initialization of companion blocks
-> and regular member fields, we refer to the former as **static initialization**.
+> and regular member fields, we refer to the former as **companion initialization**.

-**§3.1** (_static initialization, requirements_):
+**§3.1** (_companion initialization, requirements_):
 initialization of properties in companion blocks _must_ happen before one of these conditions are met:

-1. one of the non-constant companion block members of that classifier is accessed;
+1. a constructor of that classifier is called;
 2. the companion object of that classifier is accessed;
+3. an enumeration entry of that classifier is accessed;
+4. one of the non-constant companion block members of that classifier is accessed or called;
-3. a constructor of that classifier is called, either directly or indirectly via one of its subclasses.
+5. one of the implicit static members of that classifier (like `entries`) is accessed or called.

 Initialization may happen in other scenarios depending on the target platform.
 For example, in the JVM
 [reflection triggers static initialization](https://docs.oracle.com/javase/specs/jvms/se24/html/jvms-5.html#jvms-5.5).

-**§3.2** (_static initialization respects program order_):
+**§3.2** (_companion initialization respects program order_):
-whenever static initialization happens, it should respect program order.
+whenever companion initialization happens, it should respect program order.

 The only exception are _constants_, which should be initialized _before_ any other property in companion blocks.